 Why Do Dogs Go Crazy After a Bath?

 I’ve yet to find a dog owner that hasn’t experienced their dog frantically running and rolling around right after bath time.
 What is it about those moments after a bath that make our dogs go crazy?
 Why do dogs go crazy and get the zoomies after a bath?

 Why Do Dogs Go Crazy After a Bath?

 You know what I’m taking about; we’ve all witnessed that canine post bath craziness first hand.
 It’s that excitement our dogs get when they’re finally free of the bath.
-They seem to undergo some temporary insanity when they’re let loose.
+They seem to undergo some sort of temporary insanity as soon as they’re let loose.
 It’s usually pretty endearing; it always puts a smile on my face to see my dog experience such boundless joy.

 There she goes.
 Running around the house; rubbing against everything she can find.
 Did I mention running around the house like a complete maniac?
 Some call it the zoomies, some call it the rips, and some professionals that are much smarter than I am call it by the scientific term FRAPS (frantic random activity periods).